CentOS 8 install fails missing "../../../AppStream" repo when Installation Media is foreman repo.

 A work around seems to be setting your installation media to the upstream CentOS repositories vs the local ones. however since that relative path is in the repo definitions... updates will fail as well.

-#4 Updated by James Shewey about 1 year ago
+#4 Updated by James Shewey over 3 years ago

 It's a really ugly hack, but you can use an Apache rewrite to work around this.
 I was able to add a rewrite rule to /etc/httpd/conf.d/pulp_rpm.conf and set the /pulp/repos/ Location to: